-Serving Buncombe County for over twenty years.
+Serving Buncombe County for over 25 years.

 Some notable dates are:

-1990 – First Annual Spelling Bee fundraiser.
+1990 – Held the first Annual Spelling Bee fundraiser.

 2006 – Opened the Nancy S. Crosby Computer Center.